eclipse-hono/hono/site/documentation/content/user-guide/amqp-adapter.md

 ## Publishing Events

 The adapter supports *AT LEAST ONCE* delivery of *Event* messages only.
 A client therefore MUST set the *settled* property to `false` and the *rcv-settle-mode* property to `first` in all *transfer* frame(s) it uses for uploading events.
 All other combinations are not supported by the adapter and result in the message being rejected.

 ## Publish an Event (authenticated Device)

-* Message Address: `event` or `e`
-* Settlement Mode: `unsettled` (AT LEAST ONCE)
 * Authentication: SASL PLAIN or SASL EXTERNAL
+* Message *properties*:
+  * (required) `to`: either `event` or `e`
+  * (optional) `content-type`: The type of payload contained in the message body.
+The given content type will be used in the AMQP message being forwarded downstream if not empty.
+Otherwise, the content type of the downstream message will be set to `application/octet-stream` if the payload is not empty and no default content type has been defined for the origin device or its tenant (see [Downstream Meta Data]({{< relref "#downstream-meta-data" >}}).
 * Message Body:
-  * (optional) Arbitrary payload
+  * (optional) Arbitrary payload contained in either a single AMQP *Data* or *AmqpValue* section.
-* Message properties:
-  * (optional) Arbitrary properties (content-type, correlation-id, ...)
-* Disposition Frames:
+* Outcomes:
-  * Accepted: Message successfully processed by the adapter.
-  * Released: Message cannot be processed and should be redelivered.
-  * Rejected: Adapter rejects the message due to:
-        * (`hono:bad-request`): A bad client request (e.g invalid content-type).
+  * `accepted`: The message has been successfully forwarded downstream.
+  * `released`: The message could not be processed by the adapter due to a (temporary) problem at the infrastructure level.
+    A common reason for this is that there is no active downstream consumer for messages from the device.
+  * `rejected`: The message could not be processed by the adapter because the client and/or the message did not fulfill some requirements.
+The *rejected* outcome's *error* field will indicate the reason why the message could not be processed.
+Possible error conditions include:
+     * `hono:bad-request`: The message does not meet all formal requirements, e.g. a required property is missing.
-        * (`amqp:unauthorized-access`): The adapter is disabled for tenant.
+     * `amqp:unauthorized-access`: The adapter is not enabled for the tenant that the client belongs to.
-        * (`amqp:precondition-failed`): Request not fulfilling certain requirements.
-        * (`amqp:resource-limit-exceeded`): Request rejected because the message limit for the given tenant is exceeded.
+     * `amqp:resource-limit-exceeded`: One of the [Resource Limit Checks]({{< relref "#resource-limit-checks" >}}) has failed for the tenant that the client belongs to.
+     * `amqp:precondition-failed`: The message does not fulfill certain requirements, e.g adapter cannot assert device registration etc.

 This is the preferred way for devices to publish events.
 It is available only if the protocol adapter has been configured to require devices to authenticate (which is the default).

 **Example**